header source

 How do you usually measure test coverage in Rust?

-I think many people use kennytm/cargo-kcov or xd009642/tarpaulin, but there is also an official tool called mozilla/grcov.
+I think many people use kennytm/cargo-kcov or xd009642/tarpaulin, but there is also an official(?) tool called mozilla/grcov.
 This project was started for Firefox's coverage measurement, and it is expected to continue to be developed stably in the future.
 In fact, frequent commits can be seen.

 https://github.com/mozilla/grcov

-In this article, we will create a shell script that easily measures test coverage using mozilla/grcov.
+In this article, I will create a shell script that easily measures test coverage using mozilla/grcov.
 Since it is not yet mature, the usage may change in the future, so please confirm it yourself when using it.

 Preparation

-We will prepare the necessary tools for execution.
+Prepare the necessary tools for execution.

 • grcov